Digitization of the Apparel Industry

 Fast fashion is a practice within the fashion industry, which is used to identify trends in fashion.
-The concept is to try out some collection of clothing which is produced at a limited amount and at an affordable price.
+The concept is to try out some collection of clothing that is produced at a limited amount and an affordable price.
 Later the collections with the best response are reproduced and restocked in the stores.
 This practice is used in large retailers such as H&M, Zara, Peacocks, Primark, Xcel Brands, Topshop, etc.

-The concept of Fast Fashion follows 3 simple steps Trend Injection, Read & React and In-Season Chase.
+The concept of Fast Fashion follows 3 simple steps Trend Injection, Read & React, and In-Season Chase.

 Trend injection is a reactive approach to competition’s product range in a season.